 JBoard is a well-funded, actively developed platform with a strong emphasis on visual customization — the drag-and-drop board builder gives more layout flexibility than most competitors.
 It has a built-in aggregator and a solid feature set overall.

 Where it falls down is price.
-JBoard starts at $125/month for their Lite plan, which is significantly more than Job Boardly while offering a largely comparable feature set.
+JBoard starts at $249/month for their Standard plan (or $199/month billed annually), which is significantly more than Job Boardly while offering a largely comparable feature set.
 Their aggregation tools are also less comprehensive — the database of available listings is smaller, and the filtering options are less granular.

 Our verdict

 JBoard is a capable platform with strong UI customization.
-But at 3x the starting price of Job Boardly, the value proposition is difficult to justify for most niche board builders — unless visual layout control is a non-negotiable requirement for your specific use case.
+But at over 6x the starting price of Job Boardly, the value proposition is difficult to justify for most niche board builders — unless visual layout control is a non-negotiable requirement for your specific use case.

 Strengths